Newport Masonic Hall

-Newport Masonic Hall is historic building located at Newport, New Castle County, Delaware.
+Newport Masonic Hall is historic building located at Newport, Delaware, United States.
 Listed on the National Register of Historic Places as Armstrong Lodge No. 26, A. F. & A. M., it was built in 1913, and consists of a two-story, five-bay, rectangular brick main block with a long, one-story rectangular rear wing to form a 'T'-plan.
 A large, arch-roofed brick addition was built in 1958.
 The building is in a restrained Colonial Revival style.
 The main block has a gable roof.
 It was designed with two commercial spaces on the ground floor, and a lodge room and auditorium on the second.

 The building was added to the National Register of Historic Places in 1993.